50 Reasons to Be Thankful This Thanksgiving

 Carbs have gotten a bad rap lately but thanks to bread, stuffing, mashed potatoes, yams, and pie, Thanksgiving is basically the High Carb Holiday.
 So take one day off of worrying about your waistline to be thankful for yummy and energizing carbs.
 And you don’t have to chuck health totally out the window.

 Monkey Business Images/Shutterstock

 Family during the holidays can be a lot of extra work and stress, as anyone who’s ever had to serve a dry turkey to a critical in-law knows.
 Yet they can also be a huge blessing.
 After all, what’s Thanksgiving dinner without Uncle Bill’s “magic” tricks or your mom’s signature pie?
 So even when they’re annoying, try to focus on all the things you love about your beautiful, wacky, funny, a little bit crazy but always loving clan.
-In the meantime, here are some family jokes to lighten the mood.
+Check out these 20 most-asked Thanksgiving questions answered in 20 words or less.

 Thanksgiving stand-up comedy

 If you just can’t take another minute of holiday cheer, find solace in the collective misery of everyone else by watching some of the brilliant (and free!) comedy routines poking fun at food, family, and the traditions we love to hate.
 Start with Jim Gaffigan’s take on Thanksgiving—”Thank goodness we have a holiday set aside for being grateful, we’d sure hate to have to do that every day!”—and work your way through YouTube’s endless holiday comedy library.

 Is there anything that says “fall” more than the changing foliage?
 The vibrant colors, the satisfying crunch underfoot, and the woodsy smell combine to delight all your senses.
 Plus, let’s be honest, there’s a much less fancy reason to love leaves: giant piles to jump in!
 Check out these stunning fall scenes across the country.